sagnikc395/.me/README.md

-## .me
+## 😇😤😭

-my dotfiles for wezterm, tmux and neovim managed using chezmoi.
+dotfiles for wezterm , neovim , tmux managed using chezmoi .